Conditions

 Open the condition table and click on the first Value

 field.
 There are many types to choose from depending on the need.
-Since I want to check if the first name, last name, and password fields are visible, I will use the Element visible
+Since you want to check if the first name, last name, and password fields are visible, you will use the Element visible

 option.

-To check if these fields are visible on the screen, I need to obtain the selectors for the first name, last name, and password input fields.
+To check if these fields are visible on the screen, you need to obtain the selectors for the first name, last name, and password input fields.

-To see more clearly whether the condition is met, I will create two Write Log
+To see more clearly whether the condition is met, you will create two Write Log

 nodes to connect when the condition is true or false.
 The node cluster will then look like this

-When running, I will see that the account input page has appeared -> the condition is true, and the process will proceed to the Write Log
+When running you will see that the account input page has appeared -> the condition is true, and the process will proceed to the Write Log

 node with the description displayed